ittuann/Resume/content/authors/admin/_index.md

     url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed Embedded Development, Optimal Control and Mechanical Design.
+bio: My research interests include distributed Robotics, Embedded Development, Mechanical Engineering and Computer Science.

 # Interests to show in About widget
 interests: